The Passion of the Mallman

 The only way to truly do justice to Mark Mallman's recent performance of a 52.4-hour song would be to make a 52.4-hour version of Billy Joel's video for "We Didn't Start the Fire."
-In lieu of that, here's a rundown of what happened when a local piano man got onstage at the Turf Club in St. Paul and rocked for three days straight.
+In lieu of that, here's a rundown of what happened when a local piano man got onstage at the Turf Club in St. Paul last weekend, and rocked for three days straight.

 Saturday, September 4, 5:35 p.m.
 Mallman is rushing around setting up equipment in the Clown Lounge downstairs, where a small group of onlookers is gathering.
 He's wearing a zebra-striped top under a jacket, spectacles, and a few days' reddish beard.
 On his keyboard sits the phone-book-sized blueprint of "Marathon 2": 628 pages of lyrics and charts in a three-ring binder that's over twice the size of "Marathon," the original 26.2-hour ditty he performed here in 1999.

 Except for bathroom breaks, Mallman plans to play around the clock, with the help of 75 other musicians working in shifts.
 I ask him if he has anything to tell fans before doing this.
 "It's not going to be good," he says.
 "It's going to be long."

 6:15 The first band is alternating verses and guitar solos with a simple, catchy chorus: "Here I am/Singing again/Going to make it through/Marathon 2."
 So far, it sounds like any other good song, except it doesn't end.